kddubey/cappr/docs/source/select_a_prompt_completion_format.rst

       B. He dropped a hammer on his foot
       Answer A or B.

-   But from pretraining, the model probably has seen sentences like:
+   But from pretraining, the model has probably seen many sentences like:

    .. code::